-- Inflammation and its role in chronic disease - Foods that may raise or lower inflammation - Which herbs and spices can reduce inflammation - Other lifestyle habits that can help control inflammation experience inflammation when consuming particular foods, such as gluten-containing grains.
+- Inflammation and its role in chronic disease - Foods that may raise or lower inflammation - Which herbs and spices can reduce inflammation - Other lifestyle habits that can help control inflammation

+(Please note that some individuals may experience inflammation when consuming particular foods, such as gluten-containing grains.
 The purpose of this e-Book is to summarize the scientific literature related to general anti-inflammatory eating.
 If you have personal food allergies, intolerances, and/or sensitivities, be sure to work individually with a qualified Registered Dietitian Nutritionist.)